EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 - users discovering the notebook on Galaxy to learn more about MGnify,
 - users needing quick access to MGnify's interactive API browser when fetching data in notebooks,
-- users working on the ShinyProxy deployment looking for an environment to save and resume their work.
+- users working on the EMBL's Bio-IT ShinyProxy deployment looking for an environment to save and resume their work.

 ![MGnify-specific guidance is provided in a Jupyter Lab user interface extension. \label{help-extension}](./figures/help-extension.png)